 Now, try reading the "original" in any Bible you choose.
 Is it easier to image the grim man who made that speech drawing everyone from miles around or this entertainer?
 Which makes his point about looking at a woman as sex objects more persuasively, the "threatening" preacher or the moral humorist?

 Christ and His Interactions with Others

 And when Christ joked, people joked right back at him and he loved it!
 The most famous example is the discussion with the Canaanite woman where Christ refers to her people as "puppies."
-Of course, in most translations this come across as a cruel insult instead of a joke.
-But if it was an insult, why does the woman come back with what is clearly a joke about the puppies getting the crumbs (Mat 15:27).
+Of course, in most translations, this comes across as a cruel insult instead of a joke.
+But if it was an insult, why does the woman come back with what is clearly a joke about the puppies getting the crumbs (Matthew 15:27).
 Christ liked her joke so much her granted her wish instantly.

 Christ's follow up to the apostles in this scence is just as light hearted, "Well, everyone can't welcome this lesson [about staying married], except those to actually get it."

 Other Forms of Humor

 There are many other forms of Christ's humor, but it would take a book to cover them all.
 However, some of them are even more common than the one's we've discussed.
 Among his other forms of humor are: